It’s been a while, but now seems like a good time to get the Savours band back together.

 If you run a businesses or organisation in Dumfries & Galloway that’s in the food, drink, hospitality, food retail sector, then of course.
 If you’re from a public agency, a supplier to the sector, a training provider or an organisation seeking to provide services to this sector, then please respect this as an industry-only event.
 We are creating a safe space for the industry to speak freely amongst itself – no sales pitches please.
 We will share resulting information and data with relevant agencies and organisations on behalf of the industry, at the industry’s request.

 It’s easier than you probably think.
 Register for one of our events, you’ll receive a link to the meeting by email.
-When it’s time to join the Zoom party, just click on the link and it should take you right to it.
+When it’s time to join the Zoom meeting, just click on the link and it should take you right to it.
 Zoom can be used on laptops, mobiles, ipads – almost every device you can think of.
 Please remember your device will need to have a microphone and camera to fully take part (if you use a desktop you’ll probably need a webcam accessory).
 For more information on Zoom, click here.